 Visit Disneyland and explore the beautiful Anaheim

 There are so many awesome sights and attractions at Disneyland that you practically have to stop at Anaheim to make the most of this trip.
-If you decide to rest here, the Radisson Blu Anaheim is an excellent choice, combining luxury and a perfect location.
+If you decide to rest here, The Viv Hotel, Anaheim, a Tribute Portfolio Hotel is an excellent choice, combining luxury and a perfect location.

 Just a short drive away from Disneyland, this 5-star hotel features an outstanding restaurant, as well as an excellent outdoor swimming pool, a well-equipped fitness center, and a great bar.